 I am a BACP registered and accredited counsellor based in North Norfolk.
 Although I usually work from both Sheringham and Norwich, I am currently only working online and on the phone.

 I understand that coming for counselling can be a difficult and challenging choice for many people; I know that it requires commitment and can evoke distressing and difficult feelings.
-I believe that counselling provides a safe and confidential space where you can explore those feelings and understand how they are affecting your life
+Counselling provides a safe and confidential space where you can explore those feelings and understand how they are affecting your life

 Through many years of practice and personal and professional development I have built on my original Person Centred training and I am able to respond creatively and flexibly to the different issues that people may bring to counselling.